instrumentisto/rust-incubator/orientation.md

 - Systematic violation of the rules
 - On your own request

-> 💡 Advice: Please don't leave your group silently or with a loud slam of the door.
-Be accountable and **give a few words of acknowledgments** leaving the group ahead of time.
-We all are human, so we understand and don't blame you for leaving boot camp, whatever circumstances you have.
+> 💡 Advice: If you must leave the group prematurely, please do so respectfully.
+We encourage you to provide publicly a brief explanation or acknowledgment before departing.
+Remember, we are all human and understand that unforeseen circumstances may arise, so there will be no hard feelings if you must leave the bootcamp early.

 ### Getting started